 but from the standpoint of an atomic physicist who studies the inner workings of

-the atom, his field has concluded that matter and energy are one and the same
+the atom, he has concluded that matter and energy are one and the same

 thing.
 For example, Moses destroyed the golden calf, “And he took the calf the